Analysis Of The Poem Exposure

 I. The Bleak Landscape of Modern Warfare: Setting and Atmosphere

 The poem's setting is immediately established as one of unrelenting bleakness and despair.
 The opening lines, "Our brains ache, in the merciless iced east," immediately immerse the reader in the sensory experience of the soldiers' suffering.
-The "merciless iced east" sets a tone of unrelenting hostility, a landscape as much a tormentor as the enemy.
+So the "merciless iced east" sets a tone of unrelenting hostility, a landscape as much a tormentor as the enemy.
 This isn't the romanticized battlefield of previous wars; this is a war of attrition, fought in the desolate, unforgiving terrain of the trenches.
 The "iced east" is not simply a geographical location; it symbolizes the cold, harsh reality of modern warfare, a landscape stripped bare of beauty and humanity.

 II.
 The Psychological Impact: Beyond Physical Hardship